 Springfield Park & Queen’s Park ~ 7.4 miles / 650 feet ascent

 NOTE: These walks were researched and reconnoitred in beautiful sunshine! … when the paths were bone-dry and streams a mere trickle.
 Please be aware that large areas could be prone to heavy mud and it is highly inadvisable to attempt any riverside sections in times of spate.
-Although much of each route are mere strolls, there are still some parts only for the sure-footed.
+Although much of each route are mere strolls, there are still some parts only suitable for the sure-footed.
 Every walk includes a DIFFERENT pub for you to enjoy along the way, or an alternative pic-nic/break stop if preferred(?).
 You can alter the start and finish points to suit yourselves (eg if you want the pub at the end).
-Knowledge of map-reading would be advantageous to yield the most from this project.
+Good knowledge of map-reading would be advantageous to yield the most from these walks.

 The Rochdale Way

-This 45 mile / 6500 feet ascent long distance beauty is a route around the Borough of Rochdale … over moorland, through wooded valleys and passing historic urban sites.
-Blackstone Edge, Healey Dell, Knowl Hill, Queens Park, Tandle Hill and Piethorne Valley are visited along the Way.
-I have broken this down into three (Heywood orientated) more manageable sections.
+This 49 miles / 6500 feet ascent long distance beauty is a route around the Borough of Rochdale … over moorland, through wooded valleys and passing historic urban sites.
+Blackstone Edge, Healey Dell, Knowl Hill, Queens Park, Tandle Hill and Piethorne Valley are visited or viewed along the Way.

 Cycle Route ~ North

 Ashworth Valley > Shuttleworth > Nangreaves > Birtle

 16.0 miles linear / 900 feet ascent